How this list was built

 Pitch: India-market VSaaS / VMS / FRS / ITMS / Video Analytics suite targeted at smart cities, transportation, manufacturing, healthcare and retail in India and adjacent APAC markets.
 Pay-as-you-grow per-camera-per-month cloud.
 ONVIF / RTSP open.
 Built-in AI: LPR, people counting, PPE compliance, ITMS (traffic).

-Why no dedicated page: Strong in-country play in India; limited overlap with TetherX UK / EU / AU / CA / US channel motion.
-If India procurement comes up we add a dedicated page; for now, a mention here is enough.
+Why no dedicated page: Strong in-country play in India for buyers procuring against India-market AI / smart-city specifications.
+Limited overlap with the UK / EU / AU / CA / US channel motion TetherX is built around.

 Best VSaaS questions

 Depends on the deal shape.
 Enterprise AI-first, single-vendor: Verkada (American) or Rhombus (American).
-Open cloud at scale, US-centric: Eagle Eye Networks / Brivo (American).
-Open cloud, UK + AU + global: TetherX (UK + AU).
+Open cloud at scale, US-centric: Eagle Eye / Brivo (American).
+Open cloud, UK + AU + global: TetherX.
 UK SMB video-only retrofit: Videoloft (British).
 Existing Milestone customer adding cloud: Milestone Arcules (Danish, Canon).
 Axis hardware + bundled monitoring in US: YourSix (American).
 Critical-infrastructure PIDS-led deal: Senstar Symphony (Canadian).
 1,000+ cam airport / transit on-prem mandate: Genetec Security Center (Canadian) or Bosch BVMS (German).

 NDAA Section 889, Canadian Hikvision ban, UK MoD restrictions, AU federal-site restrictions, Taiwan PRC tech ban, EU NIS2 directive - all reference country of manufacture and corporate ownership.
 A buyer's VSaaS shortlist for a US federal contractor looks materially different from a Hong Kong commercial customer.
 Country + parent + acquisition history is the procurement-relevant signal.